 Note: The components were determined by MS data and also by comparing with the retention times of authentic compounds (internal standards)

 Figure S1.
 GC-MS chromatogram of ANEO

 Figure S2.
-Fungitoxic spectrum of ANEO at 1.4 µL mL-1 concentration against some storage fungi of millets
+Fungitoxic spectrum of ANEO at 1.4 µL mL-1 concentration against 13 storage fungi of millets